mrodriguezcote/octo-ark/README.md

 ##### 1. Execute the tests

-`docker-compose up`

-Starts the selenium, cucumber, and pickles containers; pickles waits until results are written to generate the website files
+`docker-compose up` Starts selenium, cucumber, and pickles containers

 ##### 2. Retrieve the web files